ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 If `--model` points to a quantized model, then the training will use QLoRA, otherwise it will use regular LoRA.

-By default, the adapter weights are saved in `adapters.npz`.
-You can specify the output location with `--adapter-file`.
+By default, the adapter config and weights are saved in `adapters/`.
+You can specify the output location with `--adapter-path`.

-You can resume fine-tuning with an existing adapter with `--resume-adapter-file <path_to_adapters.npz>`.
+You can resume fine-tuning with an existing adapter with `--resume-adapter-file <path_to_adapters.safetensors>`.

 ### Evaluate